pcprinz/loxer/documentation/index.md

 }
 ```

-The `BoxLayouts` are a collection of Unicode symbols from the [Box Drawing](https://unicode-table.com/en/blocks/box-drawing/) table.
-This collection has different types that are also configured via [`options.config.boxLayoutStyle`](https://pcprinz.github.io/loxer/interfaces/Loxer.LoxerConfig.html#boxLayoutStyle).
+The `BoxLayouts` are a collection of Unicode symbols from the [Box Drawing][pkg.boxDrawing] table.
+This collection has different types that are also configured via [`options.config.boxLayoutStyle`][boxLayoutStyle].

 You are free to set own symbols for the personal output streams.
 In this case, a box layout must implement the following interface: